This text is translated into Russian by google automatic human level neural machine.

-"The Asia-Pacific region is the most promising for increasing sales and diversification of supplies," the East LPG Company believes.
-In North-East Asia, the growth in demand for liquefied petroleum gas (LPG) has been observed in recent years, not only in industry, but also in the commercial and domestic sector.
+“The Asia-Pacific region is the most promising for increasing sales and diversifying supplies,” Vostok LPG believes.
+In Northeast Asia, the growth in demand for liquefied petroleum gas (LPG) has been observed in recent years not only in industry, but also in the commercial and domestic sector.

-In the framework of the conference "Russian LPG Market: New Frontiers of Development", the head of the IHS petrochemical company, Dmitriy Styrkas, stressed that in the near future the demand for LPG will continue to grow in the world, the leading position will belong to Asia.
+Within the framework of the conference “Russian LPG market: new frontiers of development”, the head of the petrochemical department of IHS Dmitry Styrkas stressed that in the near future the demand for LPG in the world will continue to grow, the leading position will belong to Asia.

 The expert also cited data that China's household and commercial consumption of LHG is growing rapidly.
 If in 2010 year the indicator of consumption by this parameter was a little more than 25 million tons per year, at the moment it is close to 40 million tons per year.
 According to analysts of the company, by 2025 year the demand in China will increase to 60 million tons per year.